-If I make a report to EthicsPoint, will

-I have to speak with a Smile Brands

-employee?
-Do I have to provide personal

-information and is my phone number or

-IP address recorded?

-A: No. EthicsPoint is staffed by a third-party contractor with trained personnel.
-No attempt is made to identify the caller or reporter.

-Q: What issues should I report to EthicsPoint?

-A: You should report the following issues: billing concerns, charting concerns, coding concerns, HIPAA issues, ethical questions, financial reporting issues, misuse of funds or property, violations of policy or Code of Conduct & Ethics and suspected violations of federal, state or local law.

-Q: How long will it take to follow up on my complaint?

-A: All EthicsPoint reports are investigated within a reasonable amount of time, based on priority.
-You will be provided information with which to check on the status of your report.

-Q: Is there any way my identity can be discovered when I file an EthicsPoint report?

-A: Smile Brands strives to maintain the confidentiality of reporters.
+- Q: If I make a report to EthicsPoint, will I have to speak with a Smile Brands employee?
+Do I have to provide personal information and is my phone number or IP address recorded? - A: No. EthicsPoint is staffed by a third-party contractor with trained personnel.
+No attempt is made to identify the caller or reporter. - Q: What issues should I report to EthicsPoint? - A: You should report the following issues: billing concerns, charting concerns, coding concerns, HIPAA issues, ethical questions, financial reporting issues, misuse of funds or property, harassment and workplace violence, environmental/health/safety concerns, misconduct/inappropriate behavior, violations of policy or Code of Conduct & Ethics and suspected violations of federal, state or local law. - Q: How long will it take to follow up on my complaint? - A: All EthicsPoint reports are investigated within a reasonable amount of time, based on priority.
+You will be provided information with which to check on the status of your report. - Q: Is there any way my identity can be discovered when I file an EthicsPoint report? - A: Smile Brands strives to maintain the confidentiality of reporters.
 However, individuals who make reports may become known during an investigation based on factual circumstances.

+FREQUENTLY ASKED QUESTIONS